yuzie007/mpltern/docsrc/index.rst

 for `ternary plots <https://en.wikipedia.org/wiki/Ternary_plot>`_.
 Mpltern is implemented as a new projection for Matplotlib, with introducing e.g. new ``Transform`` classes for ternary plots.
-The followings are the features of Mpltern when compared with other ternary-plot libraties:
+The followings are the features of mpltern when compared with other ternary-plot libraties:

-- Many things one expects essentially possible using Matplotlib can be done also in Mpltern, without e.g. ternary-to-Cartesian conversions on the user side
+- Many things one expects essentially possible using Matplotlib can be done also in mpltern, without e.g. ternary-to-Cartesian conversions on the user side
-- For the same plotting styles, Mpltern offers the same or very similar method names as Matplotlib does; you do not need to learn many new commands in addition to those for Matplotlib
+- For the same plotting styles, mpltern offers the same or very similar method names as Matplotlib does; you do not need to learn many new commands in addition to those for Matplotlib
 - Easy combination with normal Matplotlib plots
 - Easy application of seaborn_ styles
 - Working also in Matplotlib interactive modes inside e.g. Jupyter_ notebooks

-At the same time, Mpltern manages many cumbersome things like the positioning of tick markers, tick labels, and axis labels.
+At the same time, mpltern manages many cumbersome things like the positioning of tick markers, tick labels, and axis labels.
 This allows users e.g. faster production of ternary plots with publication quality.